-Although quantum algorithms make typically use of two-level systems (qubits) \cite{BookNielsen2010}, it has been shown that $d$-level systems (qudits) may be more powerful for information processing \cite{Bechmann-Pasquinucci2000,Bullock2005}.
-Indeed, the higher-dimensionality allows for information-coding with increased density, leading to a simplification of the design of circuits \cite{Lanyon2009}, since the number of logic gates is reduced.
+Although quantum algorithms typically make use of two-level systems (qubits) \cite{BookNielsen2010}, it has been shown that $d$-level systems (qudits) may be more powerful for information processing \cite{Bechmann-Pasquinucci2000,Bullock2005}.
+Indeed, the higher dimensionality allows for information coding with increased density, leading to a simplification of the design of circuits \cite{Lanyon2009}, since the number of logic gates is reduced.
 The realization of high-dimensional systems and their control has thus attracted much attention \cite{Neves2005,Kues2017}.

 Understanding how energy and entanglement are connected can be crucial in order to design quantum technologies in a more efficient manner~\cite{Chiribella2017}.
-In this context, some works investigated the energetic cost of generating or extracting entanglement~\cite{Galve2009, Beny2018}.
+In this context, some works investigated the energy cost of generating or extracting entanglement~\cite{Galve2009, Beny2018}.
 In particular, some entanglement extraction protocols can be optimized by finding a minimum energy pure state with an assigned entanglement~\cite{Beny2018}.
 However, this has been done for interacting systems and the explicit solution has been found only for a specific toy model.

-In this letter, we investigate for an arbitrary bipartite system the connection between local energy and entanglement in the case of discrete local Hamiltonians.
-In particular, for any given amount of entanglement, we look for the range of possible values for the local energy and search for quantum states that reach, respectively, the upper and the lower bounds on the local energy.
-Moreover, we numerically study the probability of randomly generating pure states close to these energetic bounds.
+In this Rapid Communication, we investigate for an arbitrary finite bipartite system the connection between local energy and entanglement in the case of discrete local Hamiltonians.
+In particular, for any given amount of entanglement, we look for the range of possible values for the local energy and search for quantum states that reach, respectively, the lower and the upper bounds on the local energy.
+Moreover, we numerically study the probability of randomly generating pure states close to these energy bounds.
 This analysis can be helpful to design energetically efficient entanglement generation protocols.
 Since the dimensions of the bipartite system are arbitrary, our analysis naturally applies to protocols exploiting qudits.

-\textit{Definition of the problem.---} We consider a bipartite system $\Sys$ composed of two arbitrary quantum systems $A$ and $B$, with local Hamiltonian $H=H_A+ H_B$, where $N_A$ and $N_B$ are the dimensions of, respectively, $H_A$ and $H_B$, being $N_A \leq N_B$. $H_A$ and $H_B$ can be written as:
+\textit{Definition of the problem.} We consider a bipartite system $\Sys$ composed of two arbitrary quantum systems $A$ and $B$, with local Hamiltonian $H=H_A+ H_B$, where $N_A$ and $N_B$ are the dimensions of, respectively, $H_A$ and $H_B$, being $N_A \leq N_B$. $H_A$ and $H_B$ can be written as:

 where $ X_0\le X_1\le \dots \le X_{N_X-1}$.